 Former Texas tennis coach pleads guilty in court in college admissions scandal

 The college admissions scandal exposed by the indictments of some of wealthiest people in America is causing anger and shock at Yale University.
-(March 13) AP
+(March 13)

 BOSTON – Michael Center, former men's tennis coach at the University of Texas, pleaded guilty to conspiracy charges in federal court Wednesday, becoming the third college coach to admit guilt in the nation's college admissions scandal.

 Center, who acknowledged accepting $100,0000 in bribes to falsely designate a college applicant as an athlete, pleaded guilty to conspiracy to commit wire fraud and honest services wire fraud.
 He was appearing before U.S. District Court Judge Richard Stearns, who accepted the plea agreement.

 He also agreed to cooperate moving forward with prosecutors and provide "substantial assistance" with the investigation or prosecution of "another person" as the Justice Department pursues other possible defendants in the sweeping case.